Brian Britton, Chief Executive Officer

 She is a member of the National Charter Schools Professional Networking group, the eMarketing Association Network, the American Marketing Association, the Direct Marketing Association, WOMMA (Word of Mouth Marketing Association), and the Academy of Marketing Science.

-M.B.A., marketing and finance, WMU— Haworth College of Business
+MBA, Marketing and Finance, Haworth College of Business

 Nick Paradiso, Vice President of Government Relations and Partner Services

-M.A., public administration from the Nelson A. Rockefeller College of Public Affairs at the State University of New York at Albany
+M.A., Public Administration, Nelson A. Rockefeller College of Public Affairs

 Aric Dershem, Vice President of Administration